Analysis - Mexico's labour reform no panacea for denting the black market

 Mexico's minimum wage stands around 60 pesos ($4.60) per day, which the ILO says is below market levels.
 Kiosk owner Ramirez says he earns up to 80 pesos a day on the street.

-"In some ways more a political step, that there could be a negotiation and two parties could come together and pass something together," said Shannon O'Neill, a senior fellow at the Council on Foreign Relations. ($1 = 12.8496 Mexican pesos)
+"In some ways <the labour reform is> more a political step, that there could be a negotiation and two parties could come together and pass something together," said Shannon O'Neill, a senior fellow at the Council on Foreign Relations.

 (Additional reporting by Rachel Uranga, Gabriel Stargardter, Michael O'Boyle, Gabriel Debenetti, Armando Tovar and Miguel Angel Gutierrez; Editing by Krista Hughes and Bill Trott)